-Descend down Broad Hollow for 2.2 miles, passing by an old mountain homestead near the bottom.
+Descend down Broad Hollow for 2.2 miles, passing by an old mountain homestead about halfway down.
 Broad Hollow ends at Rolling Road.
 Take a right and follow the gravel road for 0.4 miles to the Pine Hill Gap Trailhead.

 Take the Pine Hill Gap Trail and begin the second climb of the day.
 At the top of the climb, near mile 6.8, intersect the Hazel Mountain Trail.
 Within 20 feet of the post, look for an unofficial trail off to the left to a spectacular view of Old Rag, Nicholson Hollow, and Stony Man.

-Continue on the Hazel Mountain Trail for 0.35 miles to the intersection with the Hot Short Mountain Trail.
-Take a left onto Hot Short and begin the 2.2 mile descent into Nicholson Hollow.
+Continue on the Hazel Mountain Trail for 0.35 miles to a trail intersection.
+Take a left onto the Hot Short Mountain Trail and begin the 2.2 mile descent into Nicholson Hollow.

 At the bottom, take a right onto the Nicholson Hollow Trail and climb for 0.25 miles before taking a right onto the Hannah Run Trail.

 Climb for 2.5 miles, passing several old mountain homesteads along the way.
 At the top, mile 11.9, take a right onto the Catlett Mountain Trail and then a quick left onto the Catlett Spur Trail, following it for 1.1 miles.